 The CloudPoint coordinator keeps a track of all the changes to the assets and their tags.
-During the CloudPoint discovery cycle, the CloudPoint plug-in sends all the asset data to the coordinator.
-The coordinator compares this information with the records in the MongoDB database and identifies all the assets and asset tags that are added, modified, or removed since the last discovery and then sends that information to the policy engine.
-The policy engine uses this information and determines whether to assign a policy to an asset or to remove an existing policy from an asset.
+During the CloudPoint discovery cycle, the CloudPoint plug-in sends all the assets data to the coordinator.
+The coordinator compares this information with the records in the MongoDB database and identifies all the assets and asset tags that are added, modified, or removed since the last discovery.
+During each policy run, the policy engine queries the database through the coordinator for the list of assets and their tags and uses that information to determine which assets are to be protected and which assets no longer need to be protected.